-All staff involved in the administration of examinations and non-examination assessments at the school have a duty to read this policy and ensure that it is fully implemented to prevent malpractice and maladministration.
+All staff involved in the administration of examinations and non-examination assessments at the school have a duty to read this Contingency Plan and ensure that it is fully implemented to prevent malpractice and maladministration.

 Where this part references JCQ regulations, further information can be found on their website: www.jcq.org.uk.
-This policy was written in consideration of the current JCQ regulations.
-Where there are changes to the regulations mid-year, The Exams and Data Manager has the discretion to vary this policy without consultation with governors so the centre can remain compliant with the regulations.
-Any changes made to the policy in this way will always be reviewed as part of the annual review process.
+This Contingency Plan was written in consideration of the current JCQ regulations.
+Where there are changes to the regulations mid-year, The Exams and Data Manager has the discretion to vary this Contingency Plan without consultation with governors so the centre can remain compliant with the regulations.
+Any changes made to the Contingency Plan in this way will always be reviewed as part of the annual review process.
 If this discretion is abused, any member of staff or any pupil / parent may refer the matter under the TCAT Whistleblowing Policy.

-The Exams and Data Manager may also make factual changes to this policy without consultation with governors.
-This may include, but not limited to, changes in personnel or changes to the curriculum for the current academic year.
-Factual changes can only be made without ratification where they do not alter the content of the policy.
-If this discretion is abused, any member of staff or any pupil / parent may refer the matter under the TCAT Whistleblowing Policy.
+The Exams and Data Manager may also make factual changes to this Contingency Plan without consultation with governors.
+This may include, but not limited to, changes in personnel or changes to systems or services that would be utilised in the event of disruption.
+Factual changes can only be made without ratification where they do not alter the meaning of the Contingency Plan.